Kiana-Jafari/cpp-projects/Projects/README.md

 The parking garage:
 - Has **multiple levels**
 - Each level contains parking spots
-- Each spot supports a specific vehicle type
+- Each level supports a specific vehicle type (i.e. first level for Motorcycle, second one for the Cars, and the third one for the Truck)
 - Vehicles are parked if a compatible spot is available
 - When a vehicle exits, a fee is calculated based on time and type